-DELEGATE approval of the application and the issuing of the decision notice to the Head of Planning and Development in order to complete the list of conditions including those contained within this report and to secure a Section 106 agreement to cover the following matters:
+Subject to the Secretary of State not calling in the application, DELEGATE approval of the application and the issuing of the decision notice to the Head of Planning and Development in order to complete the list of conditions including those contained within this report and to secure a Section 106 agreement to cover the following matters:

-- 1) Affordable housing 55 affordable dwellings (30 affordable/social rent, 14 First Homes and 11 other intermediate) to be provided in perpetuity. - 2) Open space Off-site contribution of £558,138 to address shortfalls in specific open space typologies. - 3) On-site open space inspection fee £250. - 4) Education and child care Contributions of: i) £91,956 towards early years and childcare provision; ii) £1,414,708 towards a new two form entry primary school; and iii) £5,319 towards secondary provision. - 5) Off-site highway works Contributions of: i) £820,474 towards the Cooper Bridge highway improvement scheme; and ii) contribution towards future capacity improvements at the Bradley Bar roundabout. - 6) Sustainable transport Measures to encourage the use of sustainable modes of transport, including: i) a £141,685.50 contribution towards sustainable travel measures; ii) implementation of a Travel Plan; iii) £15,000 towards Travel Plan monitoring; and iv) a £92,000 contribution towards new bus stops and bus stop improvements. - 7) Air quality mitigation Damage cost contribution of £30,757. - 8) Biodiversity Contribution of £230,690 towards off-site measures to achieve biodiversity net gain. - 9) Odour Cessation of egg production at adjacent farm. - 10) Masterplanning No ransom scenario to be created at junction of spine road and Shepherds Thorn Lane. - 11) Sports and recreation reprovision Contribution of £575,786 towards reprovision of existing facilities within HS11 site. - 12) Management and maintenance The establishment of a management company for the management and maintenance of any land not within private curtilages or adopted by other parties, of infrastructure (including surface water drainage until formally adopted by the statutory undertaker) and of street trees (if planted on land not adopted).
+1) Affordable housing - 55 affordable dwellings (30 affordable/social rent, 14 First Homes and 11 other intermediate) to be provided in perpetuity.

+2) Open space - Off-site contribution of £558,138 to address shortfalls in specific open space typologies.

+3) On-site open space inspection fee - £250.

+4) Education and child care - Contributions of: i) $\pounds$ 91,956 towards early years and childcare provision; ii) $\pounds$ 1,414,708 towards a new two form entry primary school; and iii) $\pounds$ 473,391 towards secondary provision.

+5) Off-site highway works - Contributions of: i) £820,474 towards the Cooper Bridge highway improvement scheme; and ii) £287,950 towards future capacity improvements at the Bradley Bar roundabout.

+6) Sustainable transport - Measures to encourage the use of sustainable modes of transport, including: i) a £141,685.50 contribution towards sustainable travel measures; ii) implementation of a Travel Plan; iii) £15,000 towards Travel Plan monitoring; and iv) a £92,000 contribution towards new bus stops and bus stop improvements.

+7) Air quality mitigation - Damage cost contribution of £30,757.

+8) Biodiversity - Contribution of £230,690 towards off-site measures to achieve biodiversity net gain.

+9) Odour - Cessation of egg production at adjacent farm.

+10) Masterplanning - No ransom scenario to be created at junction of spine road and Shepherds Thorn Lane.

+11) Sports and recreation reprovision - Contribution of £575,786 towards reprovision of existing facilities within HS11 site.

+12) Management and maintenance - The establishment of a management company for the management and maintenance of any land not within private curtilages or adopted by other parties, of infrastructure (including surface water drainage until formally adopted by the statutory undertaker) and of street trees (if planted on land not adopted).
 Establishment of / participation in a drainage working group (with regular meetings) to oversee implementation of a HS11-wide drainage masterplan.